Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 After Workflomics has generated a list of candidate workflows, the next step is to evaluate these workflows to determine which ones best meet your research objectives.
 This involves selecting promising workflows based on the criteria you have set and running them on your local machine.

 - **Selecting Workflows**: Review the list of candidate workflows generated by Workflomics.
-Consider factors such as the workflow's complexity, the computational resources required, and its compatibility with your data.
+Consider factors such as the OS support, license, citations, and the overall workflow complexity.
+Select the workflows (workflows can be marked on the left hand side of the interface by clicking on the checkbox) that align with your objectives and click on "Download selected" to download locally the files in CWL format.
+Your browser might ask you to confirm the download, as the CWL files are downloaded in a zip file.
 - **Running Locally**: Execute the selected workflows locally to test their performance.
 This hands-on evaluation is crucial for understanding how the workflow operates with real data and identifying any necessary adjustments.

 For detailed instructions on how to benchmark workflows locally, including setting up your environment and running the benchmarking tool, please refer to the dedicated `Benchmarker Guide <https://workflomics.readthedocs.io/en/latest/workflomics-benchmarker/benchmarker-overview.html>`_ in our documentation.